chempogonzalez/cervello/packages/cervello/README.md

 ```

-## USE FUNCTION
+### ⤵️ The `Use` function
-The use function allows you to implement side effects due to a change in a the store
+The use function allows you to implement side effects due to a change in happened in the store
 ```ts
 import type { UseFunction } from '@cervello/react'